simonsobs-uk/data-centre-issue-tracker/docs/maintainer/releasing.md

 To make a new release,

 1. Update the `docs/changelog.md` to includes changes made since last release.
-GitHub can be useful here: <https://github.com/simonsobs-uk/data-centre/compare/v0.1.1...main>.
-Replace the version `v0.1.1` to the one you want to your last release.
+GitHub can be useful here: <https://github.com/simonsobs-uk/data-centre/compare/v0.4.0...main>.

 2. Make sure there's no uncommitted changes.